-We may be unsuccessful in evaluating material risks involved in future acquisitions may be unsuccessful in ascertaining or evaluating all such risks.
+We may be unsuccessful in evaluating material risks involved in future acquisitions

+We may, in the future, acquire companies, products and/or platforms that are complementary to our operational and customer needs.
+As part of the process, we may conduct business, legal and financial due diligence to identify and evaluate material risks involved in any particular transaction.
+Despite these efforts, we may be unsuccessful in ascertaining or evaluating all such risks.
 As a result, the intended advantages of any given acquisition may not be realized.
 If we fail to identify certain material risks from one or more acquisitions we may be exposed to significant costs and our business could be negatively impacted.